 - Xcaret’s Mayan ruins, built between the late 1400’s and early 1500’s, were once used for ceremonial baths to purify Mayans before the journey to Cozumel.
-Visitors can explore a replica Mayan village displaying food, crafts, and tools throughout the wooden homes with palm thatched roofs .
+Visit a replica Mayan village displaying food, crafts, and tools throughout the wooden homes with palm thatched roofs .

-- Visitors can also explore a replica Pok ta’Pok stadium.
+- Explore a replica Pok ta’Pok stadium.
 Here 2 teams would compete in a sacred Mayan Ballgame.
 The teams bounced a rubber ball, weighing between 1-15 pounds, through a stone hoop on the side of the arena without using their hands.
 In some legends, the losing team was sacrificed.

 - After storing our belongings in lockers, we float along the underground river, part of the channels underneath the Yucatan Peninsula flowing into the ocean.
 The water is about 75 degrees Fahrenheit but feels cooler as we float through caves and by mangroves blocking the sunlight.
 Passing a Mayan village dance at the replica village, we pose for a quick picture.